 “If I can put it into one word, it’s frustration.
 A two year old is beginning to feel a healthy amount of control, maybe for the first time.
 They are figuring many things out – how to play games, make friends, walk, talk, and explore their worlds.
 But there are still so many things that they can’t figure out or control.
 Their ability to feel their feelings is without a doubt – but their ability to express their feelings in an acceptable way, and a way that will get them what they want, is frustratingly just not there yet.
 “Just try to remember that your child is not being malicious or manipulative, at least not on purpose.
 You may not know if they are feeling scared, angry, or tired, but you can be sure that they are frustrated that things are not going their way.”

-Are there ways to prevent these things from happening?
-How can parents spot the signs that toddler tantrums or tampo sulks are on their way?
+How can parents spot the signs that tantrums are coming?

 “The good news here is that it can be much easier to avoid tampo or a temper tantrum than to stop it in full effect.
 While the signs of an oncoming temper tantrum may be different for different children (a quivering lip, balled fists, or an indignant look), it is most important to get to know the signs in your own child.
 Most parents will see a theme in what happens before their children start this behaviour.
 Does your child seem to tantrum in new places, or when they can’t have the food they are accustomed to?
 Do your best to plan for these occasions if possible.
 “Some typical triggers are bedtime, visiting an unfamiliar place, not getting the attention of their parents, or having to share that attention.
 Other triggers might be having to spend time alone, bedtime, or being dropped off at school.”